top of page

 THE STORIES OF DRAGON BOAT FESTIVAL

-The Dragon Boat Festival is also known as Duan Wu Festival, on the 5th day of the 5th lunar month of Chinese calendar, 22nd of June this year.
+The Dragon Boat Festival is also known as Duan Wu Festival, on the 5th day of the 5th lunar month of Chinese calendar, 1st June this year.
 It is a day celebrated to commemorate the life and death of one of China’s most famous citizens.
 QU YUAN who lived in the pre-imperial Warring States period (475-221 BC).

 Qu Yuan is popularly regarded as a minister in one of the Warring State governments, the southern state of Chu (present day Hunan and Hubei provinces), a champion of political loyalty and integrity, and eager to maintain the Chu state’s autonomy and hegemony.
 Formerly, it was believed that the Chu monarch fell under the influence of other corrupt, jealous ministers who slandered Qu Yuan as ‘a sting in flesh’ and therefore he banished Qu, his most loyal counsellor.